Skip to main content

 };

-Transport name it’s a npm package name that framework will be required.
-You can use any transport from NPM
+The transport name is an npm package name that the framework will require.
+You can use any transport from NPM.

-Field transportOptions it’s transport options - you can pass any options here for transport.
-Please refer to transport documentation
+The transportOptions field contains the transport options - you can pass any options here for the transport.
+Please refer to the transport documentation.

-And finally field enable will enable/disable modules for logger.
-You can check “NODE_ENV” on config documentation to least more how you can use it depend on you environment
+And finally, the enable field will enable/disable modules for the logger.
+You can check “NODE_ENV” in the config documentation to learn more about how you can use it depending on your environment.

 npm i ${WINSTON_TRANSPORT_PACKAGE}